caesarx26/tabby-book-management-app-competition/server/README.md

   - `0`: Filter off.

 # Koyeb Deployment
 Koyeb is a web hosting service offering CPU and GPU instances.
-The current project will be using a GPU instance needed because the server will have to perform some intense processing for image and character recognition.
+The current project will be need a GPU instance needed because the server will have to perform some intense processing for image and character recognition.
+- note that it is necessary that the instance is in the US since the google books api will only get books based on the server's IP address
+- **Otheriwse** you can make **2** web services one service that has a GPU that can be located anywhere and another that is based in the US no GPU required
+- The GPU instance will be used for the YOLO and OCR processing.
+Make sure it has enough space to store the project and dependencies around 10GB
+- The CPU instance will be used for the searches, no scanning (again make sure it has enough space to store project around 10GB)
+- GPU instance will be used to handle scan_cover and scan_shelf with the query param nosearch=anyvalue (just return titles and authors found no book info)
+- CPU/Cheaper instance will be used to handle search (after getting titles and authors or online search) also recommendations

 ![Koyeb Overview page](./../.github/assets/koyeb_overview.png)